 5. Visit the British Library

-With over 150 million items and a collection that dates back 3,000 years, a visit to the British Library should definitely be on your list of things to do near Kings Cross St Pancras.
+With over 150 million items and a collection that dates back 3,000 years, a visit to the British Library should definitely be on your list.
 The free and permanent exhibition: Treasures of the British Library is the best way to see the highlights of the library, including the Magna Carta, Jane Austin’s notebook, and lyrics written by the Beatles.
 Don’t miss the statue of Sir Isaac Newton (pictured above) in the British Library Plaza.

 6. Swing on the IFO swing

 Wait?
 What?
 Let me explain: an art installation, IFO (Identified Flying Object) is a giant birdcage that’s lit up at night.
 Mainly it’s grounded but on occasions, it’s hoisted into the air to decorate the night sky.
 There’s also a swing inside it – suitable for adults and kids.
 Tried and tested.
 The IFO is a short walk from Kings Cross St Pancras station opposite the German Gymnasium (see my map below).
 You can find out more here.

 7. Take a heritage walking tour near Kings Cross St Pancras

 Kings Cross has a thick history.
 Its roots are in the industry thanks to the railroads, but the two World Wars hit the area hard.
 As freight fell into decline, so did the surrounding neighbourhood.
 By the 1980s, Kings Cross was so steeped in iniquity it had become one of the city’s red-light districts.
 But times turned again.
 The 1990’s heralded significant regeneration and Kings Cross is now one of the city’s coolest postcodes.